sgmurphy/wordpress-plugins/svg-support/readme.txt

 As with allowing uploads of any files, there is potential risks involved.
 So I have added some features to help!

-- Optional sanitization to help strip any malicious code form your SVG files upon upload.
+- Optional sanitization to help strip any malicious code from your SVG files upon upload.
 - Restrict uploads to admin only.

 Only allow users to upload SVG files if you trust them.
-You have the option to restrict SVG usage to Administrators only from the settings page plus the ability to enable SVG sanitization to attemnpt to clean up any SVG files uploaded.
+You have the option to restrict SVG usage to Administrators only from the settings page plus the ability to enable SVG sanitization to attempt to clean up any SVG files uploaded.

 By default, anyone with Media Library access or upload_files capability will be able to upload SVG files (that is Administrators, Authors and Editors).
 Please note that SVG files are actually XML which would allow someone to inject malicious code if you're not careful with who has upload privileges.